Donaudampfschiffahrtsgesellschaft: History

 The company built its first steamship building factory the so-called "Óbuda Shipyard" on the Hajógyári Island in Kingdom of Hungary in 1835, which was the first industrial scale steamship building company in the Habsburg Empire.

-In 1880, the DDSG was the world's largest river shipping company with more than 200 steamboat ships and about 1000 cargo tubs.
+In 1880, the DDSG was the world's largest river shipping company with more than 200 steamboat ships and about 1000 cargo tugs.

 During Nazi rule, the DDSG was involved in transporting Austrian Jews after Kristallnacht, when the Jews were pressured to emigrate elsewhere.
 Beginning in 1938, the DDSG transported Jews who were on so-called "B-immigration transports".
-The DDSG was also involved in taking excessive amounts of money and property from Jews in order to transport them.
+The DDSG was also involved in taking large amounts of money and property from Jews in order to transport them.
 The SS worked with the DDSG in making the exit permits for Jews easier to obtain, since, at this point, the Nazis apparently just wanted them to leave the country.
 Although the Gestapo had leverage over the DDSG, the DDSG was a group that operated on its own will, in order to profit from forced Jewish emigration.

-In 1991 the company was split into a passenger transportation enterprise and a cargo transport company.
+In 1991, the company was split into a passenger transportation enterprise and a cargo transport company.
 The company was sold to a private owner in 1993.
-Today the DDSG exists in the form of the two private companies DDSG-Blue Danube Schiffahrt GmbH (passenger transport) and the DDSG-Cargo GmbH.
+Today, the DDSG exists in the form of the two private companies DDSG-Blue Danube Schiffahrt GmbH (passenger transport) and the DDSG-Cargo GmbH.

-Since the German spelling reform of 1996, "Schifffahrt" is written with three "f"s; however, since the name belongs to a company that existed before the spelling reform, the old form of the name is used when referring to the company.
+Ever since the German spelling reform of 1996, "Schifffahrt" is written with three "f"s; as the name belongs to a company that existed before the spelling reform, the old form of the name is used when referring to the company.